stevengharris/NodeSwiftLogging/README.md

 # NodeSwiftLogging

-Log to the node.js console directly from Swift or with a [SwiftLog](https://github.com/apple/swift-log) backend when using [NodeSwift](https://github.com/kabiroberai/node-swift).
+Log to the node.js console directly from Swift or log with a [SwiftLog](https://github.com/apple/swift-log) backend when using [NodeSwift](https://github.com/kabiroberai/node-swift).

-If you're using [NodeSwift](https://github.com/kabiroberai/node-swift) to interact between Swift and node.js, understanding what is happening on the Swift side can be a challenge.
-NodeSwiftLogging provides two mechanisms to help by displaying messages from the Swift side in the node console.
+If you're using [NodeSwift](https://github.com/kabiroberai/node-swift) to interact between Swift and node.js, it's helpful to have an easy way get information from Swift into the node console or to capture logging data from Swift in a node.js log.
+NodeSwiftLogging provides both of these mechanisms.

 ### A Swift-equivalent of `console.log`